nineteendo/jsonyx/docs/source/jsonyx-patch-spec.rst

     - **mode** (string) - the paste mode.
 Must be:

       - ``"append"`` - append the source value to the end of a target array.
-      - ``"extend"`` - extend a target array with the contents of the source array.
+      - ``"extend"`` - extend a target array with the values of the source array.
       - ``"insert"`` - insert the source value at the specified index in the target array.
 In this mode, the **to** field is required.